aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.8.rst.txt

                ^

     Likely cause based on the information given by Python:
-        You assigned a value to the variable 'p' before declaring it as a global variable.
+        You assigned a value to the variable `p` before declaring it as a global variable.